pLabarta/dcrwebcomic/08 - Lightining Network/Scripts/dcr_comic_8_script_en_DRAFT.md

 # 09

-While it is not the grand solution to the scalability problem, and we might never find one, saving precious blockspace is an important piece of the puzzle.
-In the future, this technology could enable more than DCR payments, lowering the barriers to participate in governance and even creating bridges with other chains.
+The Lightning Network is not a solution to every problem, but it will allow for an unlimited number of smaller transactions to be processed quickly off chain, opening up many new use cases.
+In the future, this tech could enable more than DCR payments, lowering the barriers to participate in governance and even creating bridges with other chains.